Anonymus-Coder2403/Aegis/README.md

 ## Why Gemini instead of Ollama

-The assignment spec listed Ollama as the LLM engine.
-We didn't use it.
+The aPRD spec listed Ollama as the LLM engine.
+I didn't use it.

 The dev machine has an RTX 3050 with 4GB VRAM.
-Running Llama 3 8B on that during a live demo is slow enough to be painful 30-40s per response on quantized models.
+Running Llama 3 8B on that during a live demo is slow enough to be latency issue 30-40s per response on quantized models.
 Gemini 2.5 Flash via LiteLLM gives sub-3s responses and a free API tier.
 Same interface, faster demo.

 If you want to run it locally with Ollama anyway, [see the Ollama setup section below](#ollama-local-alternative).